kadena-io/developer-scripts/pact/dapp-contracts/loans/README.md

 ### sell-a-loan
   - Sell a loan with the parameters: `txid` `loanId` `buyer` `seller` `amount`
-  - Insert the transction into `loans-history` and update the balance on `loans-inventory-table`
+  - Insert the transaction into `loans-history` and update the balance on `loans-inventory-table`
   ```
   (sell-loan "TX_1" "C30231G102-1" "McKesson" "Exxon Mobil" 2000)
   ```